Explosion at historic Texas hotel injures 21 and scatters debris in downtown Fort Worth

 Moments later, she said, authorities evacuated her building and some of the surrounding neighborhood.

-Paula Snider, a delivery driver for UPS, was doing a pickup nearby when she said she heard a large boom and saw a puff of black smoke.
+Paula Snider, a UPS driver, was doing a pickup nearby when she said she heard a large boom and saw a puff of black smoke.
 A large piece of metal grating landed under her truck and another dropped nearby.

 “I jumped out and took off running,” she said.